min2ha/ukwa-site/content/target/53572/index.en.md

   "subject": "UK General Election 2017"
 }

-# Canterbury Christchurch University: Election 2017: Manifestos and Manifestations of Childhood

 The authors review the Conservative, Labour and Liberal Democrat parties’ manifestos in relation to children, arguing they should be perceived by their contribution to society.